s1vax/Pwnagotchi/README.md

 <br>

 ### 📡 Upgrades
-- ***Micro USB to USB A OTG Adapter***: This adapter allows the Raspberry Pi to access other devices, expanding its capabilities.
+- ***Micro USB to USB A OTG Adapter***: This adapter allows the Raspberry Pi to access other devices/peripherals, expanding its capabilities (e.g: keyboards, adapters, mouse, and more)

 <br>